- Published on September 3, 2017

 I started learning photography about six months ago.
 Before that, I took photos without any photography knowledge, and just with a cellphone.
-I want to share what I've learned so far, where I learned from, and how I learned to make the progress for these photos (from Instagram):
+I want to share what I've learned so far, where I learned from, and how I learned to make the progress my photos (see instagram.com/snluu).

 When I first started with a DSLR, I had no idea what I was doing.
 I learned about the photography fundamentals from a lovely website called r-photoclass.
 These are the concepts I found most useful in terms of getting a sharp and clean photo: